bcambl/katello-register/README.md

 you may want to investigate other options.
 That said, we are under the assumption that the your Satellite implimentation is behind firewalls on a private network.*

+You will need to update the following settings to suit your environment:
+- org_name - activation-key organization to export

 #### Client Setup
 `register.py` can be deployed to any directory on the client host.
 You will need to update the following settings to suit your environment:
-- tbd
-- tbd
+- katello_servers - specify Katello/Satellite servers
+- puppet_configuration_template - customize to your needs

-#### Host Compatability
+#### Compatability

 Servers OS | Service Version
 -----------|----------------
-CentOS 7   | Katello 2.4
-RHEL 7.2   | Satellite 6.1.7
+RHEL 7.2   | Satellite 6.1.9

 Client OS | Python Version
 ----------|----------------
-CentOS 5  | 2.4.3
-CentOS 6  | 2.6.6
-CentOS 7  | 2.7.5
 RHEL 5.11 | 2.4.3
 RHEL 6.7  | 2.6.6
 RHEL 7.2  | 2.7.5